fpremuz/automation-lab/whatsapp-lead-automation/README.md

 It demonstrates how businesses can:

-- Automatically respond to incoming messages
-- Match messages against keyword-based rules
+- Receives a webhook request (simulating WhatsApp incoming message)
-- Store leads in Google Sheets
+- Reads predefined rules from Google Sheets
-- Return structured responses
+- Matches keywords dynamically
+- Logs the interaction
+- Returns an automated response

 ## Architecture